Star driver Josef Newgarden fights back tears, accepts blame for breaking rules in IndyCar scandal | TSN

 Star driver Newgarden fights back tears, accepts blame for breaking rules in IndyCar scandal

-Newgarden gave an emotional 25-minute news conference at Barber Motorsports Park in his first public comments since IndyCar punished him Wednesday by taking away his March 10 victory at St. Petersburg, Florida.
+During an emotional 25-minute news conference at Barber Motorsports Park ahead of this weekend's race, the two-time series champion insisted he is “not a liar” and didn't intentionally break the rules.
+It was his first public comment since IndyCar took away his March 10 victory at St. Petersburg, Florida — the first disqualification by the series in 29 years.

 “I want to deeply apologize to our fans, our partners, my teammates, the competitors that I race against,” Newgarden said.
 “Anybody that’s in our community.
 I’ve worked my entire career to hold myself to a very high standard and clearly I’ve fallen very short of that in this respect.
 It’s a difficult thing to wrestle with.
 It’s a very embarrassing thing to go through.”

-Newgarden said the disqualification and stripping of the win was “absolutely” the right decision by the open-wheel series whose owner, Roger Penske, also runs Newgarden's team and is one of the giants in motorsports.
+Newgarden stripping his win was “absolutely” the right decision by the open-wheel series whose owner, Roger Penske, also runs Newgarden's team and is one of the giants in motorsports.
 The decision has thrown IndyCar into turmoil as it prepares for next month's showcase Indianapolis 500.

 Team Penske teammate Scott McLaughlin, who finished third, also was disqualified while fourth-place finisher Will Power was docked 10 points though he wasn't accused of any wrongdoing.
 The Penske drivers were fined $25,000 because the manipulated systems were on all three cars.